 The Feast of All Saints is one of my favorite holy days, because the processional music is always this beautiful English hymn.
 The words were written by William Walsham How (1823-1897), an Anglican bishop, and the music by English composer Ralph Vaughan Williams (1872-1958).
+It’s sung here by the Choir of York Minster Cathedral.

 For all the saints, who from their labours rest,